ncbi/robotframework-pageobjects/README.md

     OK

-To run with Firefox, you'd have to set the `browser` environment variable:
+To run with Firefox, use the `PO_BROWSER` environment variable:

     $ export PO_BROWSER=firefox
     $ python test.py